⚗️🧪

 📚 Recommended Study Resources

-• NYSED Regents Archive: Free past Chemistry exams with answer keys and detailed rubrics
+• NYSED Regents Archive: Free past Chemistry exams with answer keys, rating guides, and conversion charts

-• Reference Tables: Download and print from NYSED - use a personal copy for practice
+• Reference Tables: Download and print the official NYSED table set your course uses, then practice with a clean copy

 • Jmap.org: Chemistry practice problems organized by topic with solutions